 Line of Credit (Bank Line)

 A bank charges interest on the borrowed money, charges a fee for the unused portion of the loan, and requires a collateral deposit from the borrower.
-A line of credit typically has a maturity of a year, though there are contracts with longer maturities, called revolving lines of credit, and contracts with no maturities at all, called evergreen credit.
+A line of credit (bank line) typically has a maturity of a year.
+However, there are contracts with longer maturities, called revolving lines of credit.
+There are also contracts with no maturities at all, called evergreen credit.
 A line of credit is also referred to as a bank line.

 Line of Credit Interest